Rebuttal to Far Beyond the Stars Article

 That the character portrayed by Avery Brooks was not to be in the group portrait

 because he was black, also held for the character played by Nana Visitor because

 she was a woman.

-Benny had written of a Black Captain in one of his Sci-fi stories, which was rejected by his editor.
+In the episode, Benny had written of a Black Captain in one of his Sci-fi stories.
+This was rejected by his editor.

 In those days, (according to other writers) Black characters had to be subordinates to white ones.
 Benny's story could have been published if there was a 'Captain White' who was in charge, 'Commander Black' his subordinate.

-Far Beyond The Stars confronted race, something most flavours of Star Trek like to skip.
+Far Beyond The Stars confronted race, something most flavors of Star Trek like to skip.

-The 'everyone gets along' without any reference to process or to the past when 'everyone ' didn't was a bold move for the writers of Deep Space Nine..
+The 'everyone gets along' without any reference to process or the past when 'everyone ' didn't get along was a bold move for the writers of Deep Space Nine..

 It gave Avery Brooks a chance to act, it 'unmasked' Worf, Quark, Nog, Odo and Martock, so we could see what they really looked like.